What is Cost to Serve?

 Conclusion

-O Cost of Serving is an indispensable tool for companies wishing to balance service level and profitability.
+The Cost to Serve is an indispensable tool for companies wishing to balance service level and profitability.
 By understanding the real costs per customer and channel, managers can make more assertive decisions, avoiding waste and increasing competitiveness.

 At Linear, we help companies turn complex data into intelligent strategies.